diva-exchange/iroha/README.md

 Within the compose file (docker-compose.yml) some environment variables are used.
 They might be adapted to local needs.

 ### LOG_LEVEL
 Set the iroha log level: trace, debug, info, warning, error, critical.
-Defaults to info.
+Default: info.

+### NAME_CONTAINER_POSTGRES
+Name of the related postgres container.
+Default: "iroha-postgres".

+### IP_POSTGRES
+IP address of related postgres container.
+By default it tries to lookup the IP address of NAME_CONTAINER_POSTGRES, which defaults to "iroha-postgres".

+### PORT_POSTGRES
+Port of the related postgres container.
+Default: 5432.

 ### TYPE
 Either NONE or I2P.
 NONE does not use any proxy.
 I2P looks for an I2P proxy and tries to use it.
-Defaults to NONE.
+Default: NONE.

 ### BLOCKCHAIN_NETWORK
 Name of the iroha blockchain network to run.
 Defaults to an empty string and gets therefore set automatically by the entrypoint script.